ichbineinetomate

 Thriving in isolation, I endeavor to remark upon the day when people aren’t predictable.

 I’m a Pre-Pandemic Agoraphobic and have been for several years now.
-Though, apparently, I go hiking now.

 Requests for book recommendations!

-Many thanks go to the Baltimore County Public Library, the Woman’s Industrial Exchange, and the Baltimore Free School for offering classes in Knitting and Crocheting which enabled me to learn the basics.
+Many thanks go to the Baltimore County Public Library, the Woman’s Industrial Exchange, and the Baltimore Free School for offering classes in Knitting and Crocheting, which enabled me to learn the basics.

-When I’m not holed up in my room crafting my skills while listening to Ghost, I may be found either with my friends or at the library or at the Red Cross donating platelets.
+When I’m not holed up in my room crafting my skills while listening to Ghost, I may be found either with my friends or at the library or the Red Cross donating platelets.

 So, what about you?
 Please tell me about yourself.